New to Sly Flourish? Start Here or subscribe to the newsletter.

 Above all, however, play your mages smart.
 Mages didn't reach 9th level by letting a pack of fighters kick their ass every day.
 Empower your mage and watch the PCs squirm.

-Share this article with your friends using this link: https://slyflourish.com/empowering_the_war_mage.html
+Share this article by copying this link: https://slyflourish.com/empowering_the_war_mage.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.